 Despite a strong preference for ownership, a smaller share of Native households own their homes today than in 2000.
 Only about half of Native households (in this case, those identifying as AIAN alone) owned their home in 2020, relative to more than 7 in 10 white households (see figure below).
+In fact, the rate of homeownership for Native households stood below the national average last year.

-Native American Households Are Less Likely Than White Households to Own Their Home Homeownership rates by race and ethnicity of householder
+Native American Households Are Less Likely Than White Households to Own Their Home Homeownership rates by race and ethnicity of householder,